Fantasy Football Running Back Sleepers, Values and Targets

 Over the past few seasons, it has become much more common practice to forgo the running back position in the early rounds and instead focus on receiver (or tight end).
 After a historically bad season for early-round picks at position in 2015, running backs bounced back in 2016, so owners may see more backs coming off the board in the early rounds this year.

-The position looks pretty top-heavy in 2017, with two no-brainer studs, David Johnson and LeVeon Bell, and another stud, Ezekiel Elliott, with a looming suspension.
-I’m comfortable with the average draft positions (ADP) of LeSean McCoy, Jay Ajayi and Devonta Freeman, and I could live with DeMarco Murray, Leonard Fournette, Lamar Miller and Isaiah Crowell in the third round.
+The position looks pretty top-heavy in 2017, with two no-brainer studs, David Johnson and LeVeon Bell, and another stud, Ezekiel Elliott, with a suspension (maybe?).
+I’m comfortable with the average draft positions (ADP) of LeSean McCoy, Jay Ajayi, Devonta Freeman and DeMarco Murray.
+After that, there seems to be a significant drop-off in terms of players with reliable workloads and proven track records.

-I will break the position into three groups: Values (4th-7th round), Sleepers (8th round or later) and Targets (players I’m actively trying to draft at their current price).
+I will break the position into three groups: Values (ADP in the 4th-7th round), Sleepers (8th round or later) and Targets (players I’m actively trying to draft at their current price).
+All ADP assumes a 12-team PPR format.
 There are a lot of names here, but it represents just how deep the crop of running backs is this year.
 I’ll also include a section for Attrition Plays—players who are poised for starter-caliber numbers if there’s an injury further up the depth chart.

 Note: Players with an asterisk next to their names have extra value in PPR formats and are not quite as valuable in standard leagues.